The Trump Rally and COVID-19 Controversy

 The president has clarified that he is not responsible.
 If he did, he could stop the COVID virus from spreading to the black community.

 Other Republicans worried about the effects of the AIDS virus in Tulsa attended the rally.
-They were concerned about a possible backlash to the rally, which is a symptom of the disease.
+They were concerned about a possible backlash to the rally, a symptom of the disease.
 The CDC warned that COVID-19 incidences are on the rise in Tulsa and that he is not responsible for these cases.

 Trump And Ill Women

 Trump tweeted a scathing remark about a woman who was ill with the virus.
 The president urged protesters to attend the event and hold a vigil.
-The president actually stated that the event would be dangerous for the state.
+The president stated that the event would be dangerous for the state.
 A Republican representative from the county is one of the alleged victims.